maartene/AoC2024/Day06/NOTES.md

 - ✅ Import the input data
 - ✅ In a 1x1 map without obstacles, the guard only visits one position
 - ✅ In a mxn map without obstacles, while starting at the bottom, the guard visits the height of the map number of distinct positions
+- ✅ Lets not start at the bottom
+- ⚠️ Introduce an obstacle
 - ⚠️ On the example map, the guard visits 41 distinct positions before leaving the map